-- (1) On heat exchanger cooled engines a single 65 amp is fitted as standard.
-This alternator is adjusted as follows. - (2) The belt tension is adjusted by swinging the alternator outboard as it pivots on its support bolts. - (3) With the engine stopped, loosen the support bolts and the link adjusting bolt. - (4) Push alternator outboard to tension and tighten link bolt.
+- On heat exchanger cooled engines a single 65 amp is fitted as standard.
+These alternators are adjusted as follows. - (2) The belt tension is adjusted by swinging the alternator outboard as it pivots on its power support bolt. - (3) With the engine stopped, loosen the support bolts and the link adjusting bolt.

+- (4) Push alternator outboard to tension and tighten link bolt.
 Check that the depression of the belt at position shown is approximately 1/2" or 12 mm when pushed down firmly by thumb.
 Tighten support bolts. - (5) Belt tension should be regularly checked especially during the first 20 hours of running in a new belt, as stretching occurs.
+Belt tension must only be checked with the engine switched off.